dalijon-byte/open-saas-railway/e2e-tests/README.md

 ## CI/CD

-Although the Open SaaS template does not come with an example workflow, you can find one at `.github/workflows/e2e-tests.yml` of the [remote repo](https://github.com/wasp-lang/open-saas).
+Although the Dalisoft template does not come with an example workflow, you can find one at `.github/workflows/e2e-tests.yml` of the [remote repo](https://github.com/wasp-lang/open-saas).

 You can copy and paste the `.github/` directory containing the `e2e-tests.yml` workflow into the root of your own repository to run the tests as part of your CI pipeline.